anjaustinftw/rust-fuel-consumption-calculator/README.md

 # Fuel Consumption Calculator
+I am becoming exceedingly efficient at starting over from scratch.
+My first course in Computer Science was programming BASIC in DOS.
+This project was our first assignment.

+## Project Description
-This is my first command line interface program in Rust.
+The following is my first command line interface program in Rust.
 Its function is to calculate the gas mileage of a vehicle based on actual miles driven and the amount of fuel required to top off the vehicle's tank.

 ## Calculate the rate of fuel consumption

 #### Core Implementation
 > `Calculate:  _miles_driven = _end_miles - _start_miles, _miles_per_gallon = _miles_driven/_refilled_gallons`

 ## Compile & Run